Statistics on Underage Drinking

 In 2024, more than one in four college students (28%) report they did not consume alcohol in the past 12 months, and 48 percent report they did not drink alcohol in the past 30-days.
 Rates of binge drinking among college students increased slightly from 2023 to 2024.

 • Despite long-term downward trends in alcohol consumption among college-age adults, in 2024, college women reported higher prevalence rates for past-year consumption than college men (76% and 66%, respectively).
-Additionally, past month consumption among college men reached a record low (49%).
+Additionally, past-month consumption among college men reached a record low (49%).

-• In 2024, less than one in four college students report binge drinking (having five or more drinks in a row in the past two weeks).
+• In 2024, less than one in four college students reported binge drinking (having five or more drinks in a row in the past two weeks).
 Despite a very slight increase (less than 1%) in the rate of binge drinking among college students (and non-college young adults), long-term declines continue with statistically significant declines noted over the past 5- and 10-year periods – down 25% proportionally and 27% proportionally, respectively.

-• Over the past ten years there have been significant decreases in binge drinking among college men and college women.
-In 2024, 25% of college men reported binge drinking and nearly 22% of college women reported engaging in this risky behavior.
+• Over the past ten years, there have been significant decreases in binge drinking among college men and college women.
+In 2024, 25% of college men reported binge drinking, and nearly 22% of college women reported engaging in this risky behavior.

-• Binge drinking had typically been more prevalent among college than non-college young adults over the years, but in 2024 there was no significant difference.
+• Binge drinking had typically been more prevalent among college than non-college young adults over the years, but in 2024, there was no significant difference.

 • One in 20 college students (4.7%) reports engaging in high-intensity drinking (consuming 10 or more drinks in a row at least once in the past two weeks) in 2024, consistent with 5.1% in 2023.